Save Money Tips for Holiday to Malaysia

 The big-ticket item would be your flight tickets.
 So planning is perfect.

 If you’re not ready to book a trip, you can use Google Flights to track prices for a flight or route.

 You can get emails when the price for a flight you’re tracking changes significantly.

-The KL and Penang Hop-on Hop-Off City Tour is an informative tour bus service where you get to disembark and spend more time in certain areas within the city throughout.
+The KL and Penang Hop-on Hop-Off City Tour is an informative tour bus service where you get to disembark and spend more time in certain areas within the city.

-There are plenty of budget airlines connecting Kuala Lumpur and to Southeast Asia and beyond.
+There are plenty of budget airlines connecting Kuala Lumpur and Southeast Asia, and beyond.